Transmission

 Overall Design

 The combination of engine, gearbox, final drive and wheels & tyres is optimised for acceleration and a fairly low top-speed.
-My Fisher Fury R1 will reach its 130mph top speed on track and with improved aerodynamics and more power, the planned top speed of approximately 150mph is very realistic.
+My Fisher Fury R1 will reach its 130mph top speed on track and with improved aerodynamics and more power, the planned top speed of approximately 140mph is very realistic.

 Reverse

-The new IVA test dictates that cars now have to have a reverse gear.
 This can be an electric reverse and it only has to move the car a few feet on level ground.
 This now also means that the car needs a reversing light.
+Words can not describe how much this new rule upsets me ;-) It is going to be removeable!